evanlsolomon/navapp-pub/README.md

 ### Why did I invest time in this?
 Maps are (mostly) good, and it's fun to make tools that you can imagine using in your everyday life.

-**The code has API keys hardcoded inside it, so it's not published.
-Removing that limitation is high on my to-do list.**